-SECTION 2 BEING IN HOSPITAL
+SECTION 2: BEING IN HOSPITAL

 Being in hospital can be a confusing and stressful time for the person affected and their family/friends.
-This section provides some ideas about how you and your family members can wade through the labyrinth of specialists, medication, tests and diagnosis.
+This section provides some ideas about how you and your family members can navigate through this time.

-Being in hospital can be a challenging experience for the whole family.

-The person affected may be seriously ill and even in a coma.

-Brain injury can be a consequence of encephalitis and it is difficult to appreciate the extent of this in the early stages.

-When the inflammation begins to resolve the person affected may not remember anything from being ill.

-🚯 The patient's behaviour may be bizarre.
-This is common and called an acute confusional state.

-During an acute confusional state, the patient benefits from being in a quiet environment and visitation should be minimised.

-🚯 It is good practice to have everything in place at home before discharge from hospital (e.g. care, adaptive equipment).

-Any concerns you have about the hospital stay need to be raised with the hospital staff in the first instance.

-🚯 If you care for a person affected by encephalitis, remember your own needs as you can't help them if you don't take care of yourself.

-С Contents

-Medical management of the patient .
-21

-Advice for family and friends 23

-Discharge from hospital 26

-Problems during the hospital stay 28
+- Being in hospital can be a challenging experience for the whole family. - The person affected may be seriously ill and even in a coma. - Brain injury can be a consequence of encephalitis and it is difficult to appreciate the extent of this in the early stages. - When the inflammation begins to resolve the person affected may not remember anything from being ill. - The patient's behaviour may be bizarre.
+This is common and called an acute confusional state. - During an acute confusional state, the patient benefits from being in a guiet environment and visitation should be minimised - It is good practice to have everything in place at home before discharge from hospital (e.g. care, adaptive equipment). - Any concerns you have about the hospital stay need to be raised with the hospital staff in the first instance. - If you care for a person affected by encephalitis, remember your own needs as you can't help them if you don't take care of yourself.